Roomba 675 and Roborock E4.

 Roborock E4 operates at a loudness of 69 dB and sometimes be intrusive when you are having a conversation.
 Roomba 675, on the other hand, caps around 62 dB while working and does not seem to affect the typical ambiance of your environment.

-You do not need to worry when to replace the filters or if it is time to clean the brushes because Roborock Home App and iRobot Home App will keep you informed on time.
+You do not need to worry about when to replace the filters or if it is time to clean the brushes because Roborock Home App and iRobot Home App will keep you informed on time.
 On Roborock E4, cleaning the water tank is simple as you can detach it, give it a quick rinse and reattach the filled tank to the robot.
 Furthermore, there is a hair removal tool provided with the E4 to remove tangled hair from the brushes.

 On Roomba 675, the iRobot Home App will tell you if you need to replace the filters or when the sensors need a wipe.
 If the main brush appears to have dust attached between the bristles, you can easily give it a rinse and fix it back to the Roomba 675.